simonmichael/hledger/doc/SPEC-lots.md

 (And also per posting via the `lots:` tag on a posting comment ?)

 The supported reduction methods are:
-SPECID (explicit selection via lot selector),
-FIFO (oldest first),
+SPECID (specific identification via lot selector), FIFO (oldest first),
 LIFO (newest first),
 HIFO (highest cost first),